The-culture-connection/kingsmodular/RAILWAY_DEPLOYMENT.md

 - Check that `server.js` is in the root directory
 - Verify `package.json` has `"start": "node server.js"`
 - Check Railway logs for runtime errors

+### Invoice download still failing after setting environment variables
+1. **Verify variables are set**: Go to Railway → Variables tab and confirm all 4 variables are present
+2. **Check variable format**:
+   - `FIREBASE_PRIVATE_KEY` should include `-----BEGIN PRIVATE KEY-----` at the start
+   - `FIREBASE_PRIVATE_KEY` should include `-----END PRIVATE KEY-----` at the end
+   - The key should be the full value from the JSON file
+3. **Redeploy**: After adding/updating variables, Railway should auto-redeploy.
+If not, trigger a manual redeploy
+4. **Test Admin SDK**: Visit `https://your-app.railway.app/api/test-admin` to see detailed diagnostics
+5. **Check logs**: Look for `[AdminInit-` or `[Admin-` prefixes in Railway logs to see exact errors
+6. **Common issues**:
+   - Private key missing newlines (should have `\n` characters)
+   - Private key wrapped in extra quotes (Railway handles quotes automatically)
+   - Variables not saved (make sure to click "Save" after adding)
+   - Service not redeployed after adding variables